medialab/xan/docs/cmd/help.md

     merge       Merge multiple similar already sorted CSV files

 ## Add, transform, drop and move columns
-    select      Select columns from CSV
-    map         Create a new column by evaluating an expression on each CSV row transform   Transform a column by evaluating an expression on each CSV row enum        Enumerate CSV file by preprending an index column
+    select      Select columns from a CSV file drop        Drop columns from a CSV file map         Create a new column by evaluating an expression on each CSV row transform   Transform a column by evaluating an expression on each CSV row enum        Enumerate CSV file by preprending an index column